stevenshave/pybindingcurve/docs/api.md

         else:
             return super().query(parameters)
 ```
 Here, we see the parent class constructor called upon initialisation of the object with two arguments, the first is a python function which calculates the complex concentration present in a 1:1 binding system, which itself takes the appropriate parameters to calculate this.
-In addition, a flag is set to define when the solution is solved analytically, or kinetically with ODEs.
-The query method examines the content of the system, and deals with the presence of ymin and ymax to denote a signal is being simulated.
+In addition, a flag is set to define when the solution is solved analytically.
+The query method examines the content of the system and deals with the presence of ymin and ymax to denote a signal is being simulated.
 Query should ultimately end up calling query on the parent class, which has been set to return the result of the previously assigned function in the constructor.

 ## pbc.Readout
 The pbc.Readout class contains three static methods, not requiring object initialisation for use.
 These methods all take in a system parameters dictionary describing the system, and the y_values resulting from system query calls (either through simulation of querying for singular values).
 These readout functions offer a convenient way to transform results.
 For example, the readout function to transform complex concentration into fraction ligand bound is defined as follows: